sean-seowon-yi/mtf-aware-deblurring/docs/README.md

 - `project_proposal.pdf` - original submission outlining motivation, related work, goals, and timeline.
 - `proposal_summary.md` - condensed text version of the proposal for quick scanning.
-- `forward_model_overview.md` - description of the packaged forward simulator, DIV2K loader, and configuration options.
+- `forward_model_overview.md` - description of the packaged forward simulator, DIV2K loader, and configuration options (including the Wiener baseline CLI).
+- `baselines/wiener_baseline.md` - setup, qualitative crops, and quantitative tables for the Wiener baseline.
 - `experiments/` - placeholder for experiment notes, logs, and ablation summaries as the project progresses.